 The Golden Ticket rule is only for the first two weeks of the competition and will be dropped for all subsequent performances, where every couple will be eligible for elimination.

-Dancing On Ice is on ITV on Sundays at 6pm.
+The Dancing on Ice final will take place on ITV on Sunday, 14th March at 6pm.
 Looking for something else to watch?
 Check out our TV Guide to see what’s on tonight.